 - Our employees are professional, dependable and dedicated.

-- Our programs are 96% self-supporting and provide valuable training that instills offenders with job skills, a work ethic and interpersonal communication skills.
+- Our programs are 92% self-supporting and provide valuable education and training that instills offenders with job skills, a work ethic and interpersonal communication skills.

 - Our offenders are prepared to reenter their communities as productive employees, good neighbors and taxpaying citizens.